gabrielmatteojones/apex/_posts/2024-07-05-Analysis-of-Duplicates-North-Carolina-Voting-Registration-data.md

 At Rootsquare.io, we specialize in advanced solutions for detecting duplicates in large databases, particularly within the healthcare sector.
 Our proprietary technology is capable of identifying nuanced cases such as duplicates from marriage/separation, and even distinguishing twins with remarkable accuracy.

-In this post, we showcase the application of our solution to the **North Carolina Voter Registration Database**, where we identified **2619 pairs potential duplicates**.
+In this post, we showcase the application of our solution to the **North Carolina Voter Registration Database**, where we identified **2611 pairs potential duplicates**.
 Our solution clears out any outstanding potential duplicates with specific type duplicate classification.

 This post demonstrates our solution's application on the **North Carolina Voter Registration Database** (retrieved from https://s3.amazonaws.com/dl.ncsbe.gov/data/ncvoter_Statewide.zip).
 We started with 8,561,891 unique NC voter IDs and filtered out historical voters using the "status_cd" column, leaving **6,455,829** active records for processing.
 Our solution identified **2,619 pairs potential duplicates**, prioritizing accuracy and minimizing false positives.

 These include:
-- Standard duplicates (same individuals with multiple records)
+- Standard duplicates (same individuals with multiple records)  - **SD**
-- Duplicates caused by **marriage/separation**
+- Duplicates caused by **marriage/separation**  - **MS**
-- Cases involving **twins**
+- Cases involving **twins**  - **T**
+- Non duplicates - **ND**

 We prioritize accuracy to ensure our solution flags true duplicates while minimizing the risk of incorrectly identifying separate individuals.
 This minimizes the need for manual review and ensures data integrity.

-**Our solution depicts high accuracy for each category X%,X%, and X%, respectively.**
+**Our solution depicts high accuracy for each category 90%, 91%, 98%, and 94%, respectively.**

+#### *“The average duplicate rate within healthcare organizations is 18%”- Verato*

+Using our solution will result into:
+1. Improved data integrity and Patient safety
+2. Reduced Operational Inefficiencies
+3. Reduced healthcare costs
+4. Positive Impact on data Analytics and Research

+Moreover, an improved and clean EHR can reduce poor patient outcomes and ultimately improve the quality of life of patients and organizations.

 ## Technical Analysis Overview